JetBrains/kotlin/kotlin-native/NEW_MM.md

 * Documentation is not updated to reflect changes for the new MM.
 * There's no application state handling on iOS: the collector will not be throttled down if the application goes into the background.
   However, the collection is not forced upon going into the background, which leaves the application with a larger memory footprint than necessary, making it a more likely target to be terminated by the OS.
-* WASM (or any target that doesn't have threads) is not supported with the new MM.
+* WASM (or any target that doesn't have pthreads) is not supported with the new MM.

 ## Workarounds